vishvAsa/kalpAntaram/kANe/v3/0/Chronological_Table.md

 several other works.
 1520 - 1575 A. D. - Raghunandana, author of Dāyatattva,

 Divyatattva, Vyavahāratattva and other Tattvas.
-1560 - 1620 A. D. -- Saṅkarabhatta, author of Dvaitanirṇaya
+1560 - 1620 A. D. -- Śhaṅkarabhatta, author of Dvaitanirṇaya

 or Dharmadvaitanirṇaya.
 1590 – 1630 A. D. - Nandapandita, author of the Dattakami